-An operating agreement is a contract (verbal or written) among the members of the LLC which defines their relationship, responsibilities and economic benefits.
-While New Jersey does not require an LLC to have a written operating agreement, trust me when I tell you an oral/verbal “operating agreement” will likely lead to future costly conflicts, disputes and lengthy litigation if a disagreement develops.
-A well written operating agreement is an essential and critical organizational document to minimize, avoid and resolve conflicts among members.
-In the absence of an operating agreement the members of the LLC are bound by what are known as the default rules of the New Jersey Limited Liability Company Act, which means state laws will address the issue.
+An operating agreement (OA) is a contract (whether verbal or written) by and between the members of the LLC.
+This document defines member relationships, responsibilities and economic benefits.
+While New Jersey does not require that an LLC have a written operating agreement, believe me when I tell you an oral/verbal “operating agreement” will likely lead to costly conflicts, disputes and lengthy litigation if a disagreement develops and cannot be amicably resolved.
+A well-written operating agreement is an essential organizational document to minimize, avoid and resolve conflicts among members.
+In the absence of a written operating agreement, the members of the LLC are bound by what are known as the default rules of the New Jersey Limited Liability Company Act, which means state laws will address the disputed or omitted issue.

 Disagreements Among Members in an LLC